-This is the tentative schedule; I will try to follow it as closely as possible, though I DO reserve the right to adjust it as necessary during the semester to ensure a satisfactory learning experience.
+This is the tentative schedule; I will try to follow it as closely as possible.
+I reserve the right to adjust the course schedule as necessary during the semester to ensure a satisfactory learning experience.
 I will post any changes to this schedule to D2L, and announce in class that an updated schedule has been posted.